kikitux/curl-bash/README.md

 Vault root token is `changeme`

-Vault requires a consul-client installed for backend.
+Vault requires a consul agent installed for storage backend.
 Run this script after consul cluster has been created.

 shell
 ```bash